 Operator Keränen’s mission is accurate waste recycling

 Circular economy company Syklo is working extensively in different areas of the circular economy.
 It is simultaneously carrying out new international research, reaching for the far future, and sorting waste locally at the plant in Rusko, Oulu.
-The smooth operation of the sorting plant is due to the skilled operators—the pioneers of the circular economy.
+The smooth operation of the sorting plant is thanks to the skilled operators—pioneers of the circular economy.

 “The sorting line goes through a lot daily.
 It requires good servicing and maintenance—sometimes also a little adapting.
 The conveyors and equipment are being worn out by the coarse waste moving through it, which doesn’t really follow any norm; the material is of various different sizes and qualities.”